redtexts/texts/pannekoek_1936_communism_and_religion.md

 natural forces -- was now proudly proclaimed as the program of a consciously directed technico-scientific advance.
-Thus there arose in the bourgeoisie the consciousness of unlimited possibilities, the feeling of beeing [sic] capable of everything.
+Thus there arose in the bourgeoisie the consciousness of unlimited possibilities, the feeling of being capable of everything.
 This was especially true of the masters of production, the world's economic leaders, who saw themselves as the directors of human destiny.
 The spiritual reflex of this tendency was not so much materialism, insight into the natural